HNRCA-Data/Biostats_Github_Tutorial/readme.md

 4. Create the GitHub repository and link to local repository
 5. Commit and push changes as you work

 Note that there are several ways to interface with git.
-The ones that will be covered here are the native git bash terminal and GUI, as well as GUIs provided by GitHub and Rstudio.
+The ones that will be covered here are the native git bash terminal and GUIs provided by git, GitHub, and Rstudio.
 Relevant instructions for each of these will be included in each step.
 The recommended workflow would be to initialize the repository with the git terminal or GUI, then maintain your repository with the Rstudio or GitHub GUI.

 ## Create a git ignore file